 Unlike the more familiar (and slightly less confusing) Gregorian calendar, Chinese years follow the cycle of the moon, meaning that the New Year’s Day falls on a different day each year.
 Chinese New Year festivities kick-off on the eve before the first new full moon of the year, and finishes on the fifteenth day of the first month.

-The Chinese new year is set to start on the 5th of February and will be the year of the ‘pig’.
+The Chinese new year is set to start on the 25th of January and will be the year of the ‘rat’.

 Chinese New Year in Thailand

 In Thailand, it’s no surprise that the best place to go to witness the county’s Chinese New Year celebrations is in Chinatown.
 The district is around the bustling ‘Yaowarat’ Road in the Old City area.
 Every year, the road grinds to a halt for two or three days around New Year, welcoming colorful street parades, including dragon dancers, lively music, noisy firecrackers and plenty of exotic street food vendors selling tasty treats to both locals and foreign visitors.

 Thailand has a significant Chinese-Thai community, and much of the country’s population have parents or grandparents formerly of Chinese descent.
 As well as Bangkok, other major cities around the country hold special events marking Chinese New Year, such as mini-festivals in temples, special shopping promotions and families come together for large meals.
 Unlike in China where three days are set aside for a public holiday, offices, businesses and banks in Thailand operate as usual – although it’s typical for Thai-Chinese workers to book a day or two off work so they can join in the fun!